A composite generalization of Ville's martingale theorem using e-processes: A composite generalization of Ville's theorem

-\begin{remark}[Countable unions of events] If one considers a countable number of events $\{A_n\}_{n \in \N}$ such that $\mu^*(A_n)=0$ for each of them, Lemma~\ref{L_properties_of_mu_star} implies that their union also satisfies $\mu^*(\bigcup_n A_n)=0$.
+\begin{remark}[Countable unions of events] If one considers a countable number of events $\{A_n\}_{n \in \N}$ such that $\outerLocal(A_n)=0$ for each of them, Lemma~\ref{L_properties_of_mu_star} implies that their union also satisfies $\outerLocal(\bigcup_n A_n)=0$.
 This fact is witnessed by simply taking any mixture of the underlying e-processes.
-To clarify, if $E^n$ is the e-process from the above theorem which witnesses the fact that $\mu^*(A_n)=0$, then for any positive sequence $\{w_n\}_{n \in \N}$ that sums to one, we see that $\sum_{n\in\N} w_n E^n$ is an e-process that witnesses $\mu^*(\bigcup_n A_n)=0$.
+To clarify, if $E^n$ is the e-process from the above theorem which witnesses the fact that $\outerLocal(A_n)=0$, then for any positive sequence $\{w_n\}_{n \in \N}$ that sums to one, we see that $\sum_{n\in\N} w_n E^n$ is an e-process that witnesses $\outerLocal(\bigcup_n A_n)=0$.
 Indeed, $\sum_{n\in\N} w_n E^n$ is infinite if and only if at least one of its constituent e-processes is also infinite.
-(This remark is a direct parallel of~\citet[Lemma 3.2]{shafer2001probability}, except stated in terms of e-processes.) \end{remark}
+(This remark is a direct parallel of Lemma~3.2 in \cite{shafer2001probability}, except the remark is stated more generally in terms of e-processes.) \end{remark}